 Beyond campaigns, we support CMOs in building plans, justifications, ideas for the boardroom.
 We are expected to support marketing plans with data, case studies benchmarks and KPIs etc. for maximum buy-in.
 This is where competitive scan and analysis will be most helpful.
 Beyond their industry, studying best practices, especially in IMC, should set hearts beating faster in the boardroom, in a good way!

-In terms of execution, for more routine tasks, most clients have a well-greased engine, made up of in-market teams, in-house creative or production team to quickly roll out set marketing plans and central brand and marketing assets.
+In terms of execution, for more routine tasks, most clients have a well-greased engine, made up of in-market teams, in-house creative or production teams to quickly roll out set marketing plans and central brand and marketing assets.

 2. What will brands consider in 2021?